fluxninja/aperture/docs/gen/policies/swagger.md

 - [v1Extrapolator](#v1-extrapolator) – Extrapolates the input signal by repeating the last valid value during the perio…
 - [v1ExtrapolatorIns](#v1-extrapolator-ins) – Inputs for the Extrapolator component.
 - [v1ExtrapolatorOuts](#v1-extrapolator-outs) – Outputs for the Extrapolator component.
-- [v1FluxMeter](#v1-flux-meter) – FluxMeter gathers metrics for the traffic that matches its selector.
 - [v1GradientController](#v1-gradient-controller) – Describes the gradient values which is computed as follows: gradient = (setpoint…
 - [v1GradientControllerIns](#v1-gradient-controller-ins) – Inputs for the Gradient Controller component.
 - [v1GradientControllerOuts](#v1-gradient-controller-outs) – Outputs for the Gradient Controller component.